 During the development of the system architecture, comprehensive site surveys could be performed, including but not limited to the above considerations.
-Involvement of relevant stakeholders in the site survey early in the process adds value and ensures awareness of the potential risks (e.g. design and performance).
+Involvement of relevant stakeholders in the site survey early in the process adds value and ensures awareness of the potential risks (e.g., design and performance).

-Availability and Reliability
+Availability and reliability

-The VTS Provider should define an overall availability and reliability target for the VTS system including the elements to be considered based on the risk assessment results.
+The VTS provider should define an overall availability and reliability target for the VTS system including the elements to be considered based on the risk assessment results.
 The relationship between downtime and availability figures is given by Table 1.

 Relationship between downtime and availability